rforbiodatascience21/2021_group09_final_project/README.md

 # 2021_group09_final_project

-Breast cancer dataset modifications with the aim of predicting the possibility of suffering from breast cancer
+Analysis of breast cancer dataset, with the aim of predicting the possibility of dying from breast cancer.

 # Content of the repository:
 ## R folder
-Breast cancer dataset files, R files for loading, cleaning and augmenting the data,
+Data files, R files for loading, cleaning, and augmenting, analysing, and modelling the data.

 ### R files for visualizations and statistics models.

 ## doc folder
-Presentation explaining the process and results
+Presentation explaining the process and results.

 ## app folder
-Shinyapp for predicting the risk of dying from breast cancer based on different clinical attributes
+Shinyapp for predicting the risk of dying from breast cancer based on different clinical attributes.

 ## data folder
-Original files and tables created
+Original files and tables created.

 ## results folder
-Plots of the data
+Plots of the data.